NY Mets GM Sandy Alderson's Cancer Returns, Taking Leave Of Absence

 “None of us writes his or her script.
 You deal with circumstances as they arise,” said Alderson.
 “I’m grateful for all the opportunities I’ve had here, all the opportunities I’ve had in the game, and for whatever opportunities may arise in the future.
 But this isn’t Disney World, and we have to deal with life as it presents itself, and I’m okay with that.”

-“Everybody in there, either in small part or in big part, is here because of Sandy,” said David Wright, the Mets captain and longtime third baseman (who is currently on the disabled list), according to MLB.com.
+“Everybody in there, either in small part or in big part, is here because of Sandy,” said David Wright, the Mets captain and longtime third baseman (who is currently on the disabled list), according to the MLB website.

 “Coming into this job, obviously I had heard a lot about Sandy Alderson and the leader he was,” said Mets manager Mickey Callaway.
 “I experienced all those things first-hand, and he lived up to all of those qualities.”